icecube/icetray-public/docs/info/quickstart.rst

 Getting Started - A guided tour
 ===============================

 Welcome new user!
-This page should help you get up to speed and get a the core software installed, compiled and running on your system.
-Comments, questions, complaints are welcome on Slack #software.
+This page should help you get up to speed and get the core of IceTray software installed, compiled and running on your system.
+Comments and questions are welcome on #software channel of our Slack instance.

 This process involves: